 You won't believe all the different options for enjoying a Blue Ridge Day in Downtown Roanoke.
-From checking out classic cars and an amazing collection of over 50 pieces of rolling stock in The Railyard at the Virginia Museum of Transportation, to standing in a habitat for exotic butterflies from around the world at the Science Museum of Western Virginia, Spring Break memories are only a short walk away in Downtown Roanoke.
+From checking out classic cars and an amazing collection of over 50 pieces of rolling stock in The Railyard at the Virginia Museum of Transportation, to playing classic games at the Roanoke Pinball Museum, Spring Break memories are only a short walk away in Downtown Roanoke.
 Center in the Square is also home to the popular Kids Square Children's Museum.

 The Taubman Museum of Art features Art Venture, an exploratory gallery where kids can take part in the creative process, and parents will love checking out the museum's exhibitions and permanent collection.